suhailsaqan/rusty-bits/README.md

 # rusty-bits

-Bitcoin Lightweight Node implementation in Rust
+Bitcoin Lightweight Node implementation in Rust using as minimal dependencies as possible (for learning purposes).